 A student should discuss the possibility of a transfer first with their adviser.
-Next, approval of any changes in the core course requirements by including transfer courses must be obtained from the Graduate Committee prior to filing the program of study; typically the Graduate Committee recommends replacing the transferred credits for a core class by those obtained in our program in an advanced course.
-Some documentation of the course is needed.
+Next, approval of any changes in the core course requirements by including transfer courses must be obtained from the Graduate Committee prior to filing the program of study; typically, the Graduate Committee recommends replacing the transferred credits for a core class by those obtained in our program in an advanced course.
+Some documentation of the course is needed (e.g., course, syllabus, description, website, instructor, etc.).
 A student should also verify the eligibility of the proposed transfer with the Graduate School.